georgia-tech-db/evadb/README.md

 ## Documentation

-You can find the complete documentation of EvaDB at: [https://evadb.readthedocs.io/](https://evadb.readthedocs.io/)
+You can find the complete documentation of EvaDB at [evadb.ai/docs](https://evadb.ai/docs/) 📚✨🚀

 ## How does EvaDB work?